creoapp/documentation/docs/drafts/LineShape.md

 ```

 ### Most important properties
-Several UI aspects can be configured in the `LineShape` class but the `isHorizontal` and `lineColor` are the most populars to be configured.
+Several UI aspects can be configured in the `LineShape` class but the `isHorizontal` and `lineColor` are the most commons to be configured.
 - `isHorizontal`: Flag to set line position from horizontal to vertical.
 - `lineColor`: Main line color.